funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::::

-## KYC - feature request only!
+## KYC - Feature Request Only!

-KYC is a billable feature due to costs we have to pay the third party KYC provider.
-You will have to get in contact with funfair if you want this feature turned on.
-To get in contact with us please join our discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).
+KYC is a billable feature due to costs we have to pay third party KYC providers.
+You will have to get in contact with FunFair if you'd like this feature turned on.
+To get in contact with us please join our Discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).

 If you do not want to have KYC as a feature on your dApp please ignore this section completely.

-To read more about our providers and countries we cover please read [here](../information/kyc)
+To read more about our providers and countries we cover, please read [here](../information/kyc)

-It is up to the dApp to decide if they want to use our KYC feature or not and at what stage.
-The events get fired regardless but its up to the dApp to listen to them if they want to use it.
-The dApp needs to listen to [isKycVerified](./sdk-event-listeners.html#iskycverified) event which will fire when the user has successfully passed or failed KYC'ed, it also fires on initial login with the status of that logged in users KYC status.
+It is up to the dApp to decide if they want to use our KYC feature or not and at which stage.
+The events get fired regardless but it's up to the dApp to listen to them if they want to use it.
+The dApp needs to listen to [isKycVerified](./sdk-event-listeners.html#iskycverified) event which will fire when the user has successfully passed or failed KYC.
+It also fires on initial login with the status of that logged-in user's KYC status.
 You can listen to [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event which will fire when the user cancels or closes the KYC modal.
 The reason we made the dApp handle this is to give them greater flexibility on when you show the KYC stage and what your client does after it was cancelled.

-To check if the user has KYC'ed or not you can call [isKycVerified](./sdk-methods/kyc.html#kyc-verified-status-for-the-logged-in-user)
+To check if the user has KYC'd or not you can call [isKycVerified](./sdk-methods/kyc.html#kyc-verified-status-for-the-logged-in-user).

 ```js
 const isKycVerified = await window.funwallet.sdk.kyc.isVerified();
 ```

-If that returns false (aka they are not KYC'ed) you can trigger the KYC modal to open by calling [sdk.kyc.start()](./sdk-methods/kyc.html#start-kyc) SDK method:
+If that returns false (i.e. they are not KYC'd), you can trigger the KYC modal to open by calling the [sdk.kyc.start()](./sdk-methods/kyc.html#start-kyc) SDK method:

 ```js
 await window.funwallet.sdk.kyc.start();
 ```

-Once completed you will get the status of the pass/fail through [isKycVerified](./sdk-event-listeners.html#iskycverified) event.
-Obviously if they do not complete the KYC you will see them cancel it with the [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event.
+Once completed, you will get the status of the pass/fail through the [isKycVerified](./sdk-event-listeners.html#iskycverified) event.
+Obviously, if they do not complete the KYC you will see them cancel it with the [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event.

 :::: tabs :options="{ useUrlFragment: false }"